• Slang User's Guide

 }

 The above listing defines a generic method named myGenericMethod, which accepts an argument that can be of any type T as long as T conforms to the IFoo interface.
-The T here is called a generic type parameter, and it is associated with an type constraint that any type represented by T must conform to the interface IFoo.
+The T here is called a generic type parameter, and it is associated with an type constraint in the following where clause to indicate that any type represented by T must conform to the interface IFoo.

 The following listing shows how to invoke a generic method: